 Somehow, Somewhere, Sometime

-Osanna are generally regarded as one of the best and most innovative bands to come out of the entire Italian '70s scene.
+Osanna are generally regarded as one of the best and most innovative bands to come out of the entire Italian '70s progressive scene.
 Their debut, 1971's L'Uomo (***½) is good, if not groundbreaking, but their soundtrack to Milano Calibro 9 (****) from a year later is where their reputation begins.
 Some versions of this album credit 'Mellotron', but after close listening, I can confirm that there's none to be heard; much orchestral string work, but that's it.
 My copy doesn't even mention Mellotrons.

 '73's Palepoli is almost certainly their best work; apparently it's a concept album, or 'rock opera', but without any Italian it's impossible to say.
-Consisting of two side-long tracks bisected by the under-two minute Stanza Città, the material is highly impressive, with complex instrumental interplay making it a 'difficult', though ultimately rewarding listen.
+Consisting of two side-long tracks bisected by the under-two minute Stanza Città, the material is highly impressive, its complex instrumental interplay making it a 'difficult', though ultimately rewarding listen.
 Effectively a continuation of the style of Milano Calibro 9 applied to extended composition, this album is rightly hailed as one of the best of the genre.
-On the Mellotron front, the only 'Tron to be heard from Lino Vairetti during the first several minutes of Oro Caldo is an understated cello part, but about seven minutes in, a huge strings part erupts from the speakers in time-honoured fashion, with several other sections throughout the piece.
+On the Mellotron front, the only Mellotron to be heard from Lino Vairetti during the first several minutes of Oro Caldo is an understated cello part, but, about seven minutes in, a huge strings part erupts from the speakers in time-honoured fashion, with several other sections throughout the piece.
 Animale Senza Respiro has a little less, but the quality of the music here overshadows the actual sounds being used, which is as it should be.
 If only I could say the same for all the bands featured on this site...

 Esteemed Italian progressives Osanna reformed in 1999, the first fruit of their labours being 2001's Taka Boom.
 A distinctly mixed bag, it doesn't sound an awful lot like their '70s work, shifting between a needlessly updated, slightly fuzak version of L'Uomo, the jazzy prog of Ce Vulesse Ce Vulesse, Oro Caldo and Colpi Di Tosse, the balladry of There Will Be Time and À Zingara and the rocking out attempt of Medley Train.
 The less said about the poppy title track the better, though...
 Luca Urciuolo is credited with Mellotron, but I wonder who they're trying to fool?
 The warbly strings on There Will Be Time and Colpi Di Tosse and flutes on Oro Caldo are the closest it gets, but I don't think so...

-Osanna's Rosso Rock Live in Japan is, essentially, a 2011 live version of their classic Milano Calibro 9, with a handful of studio tracks stuck on the end.
+Osanna's Rosso Rock Live in Japan is, essentially, a 2011 live version of their classic Milano Calibro 9, a handful of studio tracks stuck on the end.
 The original album's nigh-on faultless, of course, the original dating from their early '70s peak, the band aided and abetted by the Tokyo Vielle Ensemble, who do a superb job of supporting the band, without slipping into any light orchestral flourishes.
 The three studio tracks from 2012 are decent enough, but seem to be here chiefly to pad the disc out to a reasonable length.
 Irvin Vairetti (Lino's son?) is credited with Mellotron, but although Sasà Priore's Hammond B3 is pictured... no Mellotron.
 Big surprise.
 What's more, whatever it's supposed to be doing, it's entirely inaudible.

 2015's Palepolitana is an odd release: a new album, clearly with some connection to Palepoli (damn my lack of Italian!), packaged with a re-recording of said album by the current lineup.
 The new album's very good indeed, especially by the standards of modern prog, if not quite up to the original band's work, highlights including the storming title track, the beautiful Canzone Amara (I'm sure this is based on a classical piece) and closer Profugo.
 Little samplotron, with chordal strings on Santa Lucia and Ciao Napoli and flutes on Profugo.
 Disc two is, of course, familiar territory, but, when the old is played back-to-back with the new, the quality difference is highlighted.
 The new composition's good, but the old is superb.
 Samplotron strings and flutes as the Mellotron on the original, although I'll admit I haven't exactly done a second-by-second comparison.